veebch/edify/README.md

 # Getting started
 ## Prerequisites

-(These instructions assume that your Raspberry Pi is already connected to the Internet, happily running pip and has Python3 installed)
+(These instructions assume that your Raspberry Pi is already connected to the Internet, happily running `pip` and has `python3` installed)

-If you are running the Pi headless, connect to your Raspberry Pi using ssh.
+If you are running the Pi headless, connect to your Raspberry Pi using `ssh`.

 Install the Waveshare Python module following the instructions on their Wiki under the tab Hardware/Software setup.